shanikashameems/shanikashameems.github.io/contact.md

       line-height:1.6;
       margin:16px 0 28px 0;
     ">
-      If you'd like to collaborate, share an idea, or ask about something you're building, send a concise note here.
+      If you'd like to collaborate, share an idea, or ask about something I'm building, send a note here.
-      I read thoughtful messages and reply when it makes sense.
+      I'll try to reply for your note as soon as possible!
     </p>
   </div>